 Each drawing is sent to the printer as a separate print job.

-Below is an example of printing to multiple sheets.
-The option Bottom to top, right to left is selected.
-The numbers indicate the printing order of sheets.
+In the example below the setting Bottom to top, right to left is selected.
+The numbers indicate the printing order of the sheets.

 In the next example, the option Left to right, top to bottom is selected.